 Insomnia can be defined as a difficulty in falling asleep or staying asleep.
 Those who suffer from insomnia will often feel dissatisfied with their sleep and may feel fatigued, have low energy, difficulty concentrating, and more.
 There are several things that can be done to increase the quality of your sleep, and one natural way is to exercise.
 That’s right!
 You can help ease your insomnia or even cure it just by exercising.
 It sounds far-fetched, but it’s really not.
 When you start exercising, you will notice that you feel better and that you’re sleeping better at night as well.

-See related article about Insomnia Statistics – A List Of 16 Eye Opening Stats
+You may want to read: Insomnia Statistics – A List Of 16 Eye Opening Stats

 Insomnia is a debilitating condition that leaves you completely drained of energy and very cranky, trust me on this.
 There are as many as 30% of adults who suffer or complain of insomnia symptoms, which is a fairly large number if you stop and think about it.
 This disorder makes it difficult to fall asleep, and it can cause you to wake up too early in the morning and not being able to get back to sleep.
 It can have an effect on your mood and energy level as well as your health and quality of life.
 There are actually three types of this disorder: